mcp-team/mcp-starter-pack/guides/graph_basics.md

 ## Problem Break Down

-The first thing I like to do when I get a problem is try to understand how the input is given to us.
+The first thing I like to do when I get a problem is try to understand how the input is given to me.
 From this we can figure out how we can generate our data structures.

 From the example above we can see that our input will always be **M+2** lines.
 Where the first line will give us the value **N** and the value **M**, and the second line gives us the value **S** and **E**.